 I am interested in the evolution of magma as it travels from the source to the surface.
 In particular I am interested the process of magma mixing.
-I the texture and geochemistry of lavas to understand the source of the magma and the magmatic processes invovled in its evolution.
-I have studied volcanic system in Ecuador, Mexico, and northern California.
+I study the texture and geochemistry of lavas to understand the source of the magma and the magmatic processes invovled in its evolution.
+I have studied volcanic systems in Ecuador, Mexico, and northern California.

 I am also interested in the application of geological techniques to archeological studies.
 I have been working on stone griding tools from the Teotihuacan Valley, Mexico to identify the source of the materials and examine production and trade patterns.

 - Using diffusion profiles across host-mafic enclave interfaces in lavas from Clear Lake to understand the timescale of magma mixing